opensourceops/vllm-inference-metrics/README.md

 ## Overview

-This repo provides a complete observability stack for vLLM (Very Large Language Model) services by:
+This repo provides a complete observability stack for vLLM services by:

 - **Proxying vLLM metrics** with Prometheus-format compatibility fixes
 - **Collecting metrics** using Fluent Bit